guzmonne/dynamodb-graph/README.md

   });
 ```

 Looking at the last two examples you can see that, even though they return the same information, the first one is a much better option.
-The scanned items on the second example could be higher than on the first one.
+The scanned items on the second example could be much higher than the ones on the first one.

 #### GSIK handling